Developer Documentation

 • Edge

-The widget uses standard JavaScript and iframe functionality supported by all modern browsers.
+The widget uses standard JavaScript functionality supported by all modern browsers.

 Debugging Tips